-As of 2023, at least 12 states incentivize or require low-barrier screening practices that reduce the use of eviction records or criminal history.
+As of 2024, at least 14 states incentivize or require low-barrier screening practices that reduce the use of eviction records or criminal history.
 Owners and property managers can reduce the barriers to housing access by limiting the use of arrest and conviction records and eviction history in tenant screening.
-Not only do these discriminatory practices disproportionately impact low-income people of color, but they are also not necessarily accurate predictors of housing retention.3 While low-barrier tenant screening is generally required for subsidized permanent supportive housing (PSH), screening in the Housing Credit program for non-PSH units often employs stricter criteria - including criminal and eviction histories.
-HFAs are therefore uniquely positioned to encourage low-barrier tenant screening for all units in Housing Credit developments.
+Not only do these discriminatory practices disproportionately impact low-income people of color, but they are also not necessarily accurate predictors of housing retention.
+While low-barrier tenant screening is generally required for subsidized permanent supportive housing (PSH), screening in the Housing Credit program for non-PSH units incentivize or require low-barrier screening practices that reduce the use of eviction records or criminal history.